unipa-bigdata/gallea-network-community-detection/README.md

 - `singleOptimization.R` - Runs single execution of Simulated Annealing optimization

-- `multiOptimization.R` - Runs 1000 executions of Simulated Annealing optimization and extract statistics from the results
+- `multiOptimization.R` - Runs 1000 executions of Simulated Annealing optimization and extracts statistics from the results

 - `gaOptimization.R` - Runs single execution of Genetic Algorithm optimization (tooks a lot of time to complete)